Suh-1408/Suhani-GGH-413425701979/README.md

    ```

 6. **Access the Application:**
-   - Once the server is running, you can access the application at `http://localhost:3000` in your web browser.
+   - Once the server is running, access the application at `http://localhost:3000` in your web browser.

 ## Usage

 ElevateU offers a seamless learning experience:

-- **Registration/Login:** Users can register or login to their accounts to access personalized learning content.
+- **Registration/Login:** Users can register or log in to their accounts to access personalized learning content.

 - **Assessment:** The platform assesses the learner's understanding level at every step using quizzes, interactive exercises, or other assessment methods.